Hrvoje Milić

-Hrvoje Milić ([xr̩̂ʋoje mǐlitɕ]; born 10 May 1989) is a Croatian professional footballer who recently played as a full back for Zrinski Jurjevac.

-He has played for Fiorentina in Italy, Osijek, Hajduk Split and Istra 1961 in Croatia, Djurgården in Sweden, Rostov in Russia and Esteghlal in Iran.
+Hrvoje Milić ([xr̩̂ʋoje mǐlitɕ]; born 10 May 1989) is a former Croatian professional footballer who played as a full-back.
+He played for Fiorentina in Italy, Osijek, Hajduk Split and Istra 1961 in Croatia, Djurgården in Sweden, Rostov in Russia and Esteghlal in Iran.

 Club career

 Born in Osijek, Milić started his career at the youth sides of NK Osijek before moving to HNK Hajduk Split where he first started in their under-19 side.
 He made his professional debut in the Croatian Derby against GNK Dinamo Zagreb on 8 March 2008.
 He made one further appearance that season.

 Milić moved to Djurgårdens IF in March 2009 after failing to crack the first team at Hajduk.
+He debuted, coming in as a substitute, in the 2009 Allsvenskan season premiere against Örebro SK.
 At Djurgården, he immediately became a prominent first team member, making 30 appearances in his first season with the club.
 He also managed four goals and four assists that same season.
+Quoting disciplinary problems, Djurgården let Milić return to Croatia for the second half of the 2010 season.

 He moved back to Croatia in July 2011, joining NK Istra 1961 on a free transfer.
 He was a starter throughout the 11–12 season, making 26 appearances and scoring one goal.
 His next season was even more successful, making 31 appearances, scoring four goals and making three assists.

 In July 2013, he moved to FC Rostov in a deal worth around €350k.
 In Milić's first season at Rostov, he made 29 appearances, scoring one goal and managing four assists mostly from a left back position.